philippe75004/philippe75004-Penetration-Testing-0-Homework-main/README.md

   3. What is the company they use to store their infrastructure: Rackspace Cloud provider

-  4. What is the IP address of the DNS server: 65.61.137.117, see below dns A record which is the same ip address.
+  4. What is the IP address of the DNS server: 65.61.137.117, see below akamai.com dns servers" :

 testfire.net.
-IN	A	65.61.137.117
+IN	A	65.61.137.117         asia3.akam.net. hostmaster.akamai.com.

 ![dig](/dig.PNG "dig")